 The Acronis proprietary technology that helps boot up Windows or Linux on dissimilar hardware or a virtual machine.
 Universal Restore handles differences in devices that are critical for the operating system start-up, such as storage controllers, motherboard or chipset.

-Universal Restore is not available:

-- when the image being recovered is located in Acronis Secure Zone (p.
-235) or - when using Acronis Active Restore (p.
-235), because these features are primarily meant for instant data recovery on the same machine.
+Universal Restore is not available when the image being recovered is located in Acronis Secure Zone (p.
+256), because Acronis Secure Zone is primarily meant for instant data recovery on the same machine.

 Activity